 - Most states require builders to warranty the home’s structural elements for up to 10 years.

 Also, when you buy new furnishings and appliances, use a credit card that extends the product’s warranty.
-That can add as much as an extra year.
+That can add as much as an extra year of protection.

-One way to think about your needs: Compare the age of each covered item with its average life span (use these charts at the National Association of Certified Home Inspectors and This Old House).
+One way to think about your needs: Compare the age of each covered item with its average life span.
+To do so, use the chart at the National Association of Certified Home Inspectors website.

 With expensive components near or past their life expectancy, a home warranty might be a good idea.
-Components that have pre-existing problems, however, typically are excluded.
+Components that have pre-existing problems, however, typically are excluded from protection.